Sleep paralysis: Cultural significance and priming

 Although the core features of sleep paralysis (e.g., atonia, a clear sensorium, and frequent hallucinations) appear to be universal, the ways in which they are experienced vary according to time, place, and culture.
 Over 100 terms have been identified for these experiences.
 Some scientists have proposed sleep paralysis as an explanation for reports of paranormal and spiritual phenomena such as ghosts, alien visits, demons or demonic possession, alien abduction experiences, the night hag and shadow people haunting.

 According to some scientists, culture may be a major factor in shaping sleep paralysis.
 When sleep paralysis is interpreted through a particular cultural filter, it may take on greater salience.
 For example, if sleep paralysis is feared in a certain culture, this fear could lead to conditioned fear, and thus worsen the experience, in turn leading to higher rates.
 Consistent with this idea, high rates and long durations of immobility during sleep paralysis have been found in Egypt, where there are elaborate beliefs about sleep paralysis, involving malevolent spirit-like creatures, the jinn.

 Research has found that sleep paralysis is associated with great fear and fear of impending death in 50% of sufferers in Egypt.
-A study comparing rates and characteristics of sleep paralysis in Egypt and Denmark found that the phenomenon is three times more common in Egypt versus Denmark.
+A study comparing rates and characteristics of sleep paralysis in Egypt and Denmark found that the phenomenon is three times more common in Egypt than Denmark.
 In Denmark, unlike Egypt, there are no elaborate supernatural beliefs about sleep paralysis, and the experience is often interpreted as an odd physiological event, with overall shorter sleep paralysis episodes and fewer people (17%) fearing that they could die from it.

 Folklore

 The night hag is a generic name for a folkloric creature found in cultures around the world, and which is used to explain the phenomenon of sleep paralysis.
-A common description is that a person feels a presence of a supernatural malevolent being which immobilizes the person as if standing on the chest.
+A common description is that a person feels the presence of a supernatural malevolent being which immobilizes the person as if standing on the chest.
 This phenomenon goes by many names.